agn453/UNZIP-CPM-Z80/README.md

 extracted.

-* Added the ability to get file modification date from CP/M Plus and CP/M 2.2 using routines from the Zsystem libraries DSLIB and ZSLIB.
+* Added the ability to get file modification date from CP/M Plus and CP/M 2.2 using routines from the Z-system libraries DSLIB and ZSLIB.
 This necessitated making the code relocatable.

 The updated version is ZIP101.
 You can download the full distribution